 Planning and executing an event takes major time and money.
 The right conference and event survey questions help you deliver as well as event planning for future events.

 Whether you’re expecting 50 or 50,000, planning and executing an event takes major time and money.
-Companies willing to make that kind of investment expect great results, and conference/event surveys help them deliver.
+Companies willing to make that kind of investment expect great results, attendee satisfaction, and conference/event surveys to help them deliver.

 Over half of marketers use real-time marketing tactics to promote and gauge events.
 Surveys make an excellent addition to the marketing toolbox.
-You can use them before, during, and after events to gather attendee feedback, stay in tune with sponsors, and monitor overall satisfaction.
+You can use them before, during, and after events to gather constructive feedback from attendees, stay in tune with sponsors, and monitor overall satisfaction.

-In this post we’ll cover event and conference survey questions top to bottom—the advantages, use cases, best practices, and distribution methods that ensure you get the most out of every survey you send.
+In this post, we’ll cover event and conference survey questions top to bottom—the advantages, use cases, best practices, and distribution methods that ensure you get the most out of every survey you send.
 With the right event surveys (pre-event, to mid-event, and post-event surveys) you'll get the event feedback you need to know what worked and plan the next event.

 Let’s get started.

 Event & Conference Survey Questions from Beginning to Send

 Salesforce knows a thing or two about providing the best event experience.
 This October, over 170k spilled into San Francisco for Dreamforce, Salesforce’s annual tech conference and the “largest software event on Earth.”
 The 4-day event included over 25 keynotes and 3,300 sessions, and 15 million online viewers tuned in to catch live coverage.

 Salesforce sent surveys to event attendees during and after Dreamforce via an event app.
 Throughout the conference, they used event surveys via an event app to generate event attendee feedback after breakout and partner theater sessions.
 Three weeks after Dreamforce, they also emailed a post-event surveys follow-up to attendees.
 (And yes, all of the above were GetFeedback surveys.)